Awarding creative entrepreneurship

 The creative sector is one of the UK’s enduring competitive strengths, employing more than 1.5 million people and representing over 8 percent of GDP.
 The Deutsche Bank Awards aim to put the next generation on a fast track to success.

-There have been more than 165 winners since the initiative began, supported with over £1.2m in start-up capital.
-In 2013, Deutsche Bank presented 15 awards to graduates from 13 art colleges and institutions, including the Birmingham Institute of Art and Design, the London Contemporary Dance School and the Royal College of Art.
+There have been 172 winners since the initiative began, supported with more than £1.2m in start-up capital.
+In 2014, Deutsche Bank presented 15 awards to graduates from various art colleges and institutions, including the Birmingham Institute of Art and Design, the London Contemporary Dance School and the Royal Academy of Music.

 “Through the Deutsche Bank Awards for Creative Enterprises, we offer graduating art students access to our employees' business expertise, as well as financial support, to give them the best possible chance of fullfilling their potential and making a living from their discipline.”